SuXinqi/DAAD/README.md

 # DAAD
-Offical code repository of “DAAD: Dynamic Analysis and Adaptive Discriminator for Fake News Detection” The Training Code and demo coming soon ~
+Offical code repository of “DAAD: Dynamic Analysis and Adaptive Discriminator for Fake News Detection”.
+The training and inference code coming soon ~